-While I've been using this blog for intermittent posts about folk, blues and old-time stringband music, over at http://jheroes.com ("Newspaper Heroes on the Air") I write about the portrayal of journalists in the radio dramatic series of the thirty-some years before television killed radio drama as a major element in American popular culture.
+While I've been using this blog for intermittent posts about folk, blues and old-time stringband music, in my other incarnation over at http://jheroes.com ("Newspaper Heroes on the Air") I write about the portrayal of journalists in the radio dramatic series of the thirty-some years before television killed radio drama as a major element in American popular culture.

 Here's a crossover: One of the radio dramatic programs that sometimes had journalist characters in its plots also had a "folk song revival" theme in a group of 1950s episodes based on traditional ballads and blues.
 Posting a journalism-related episode of "Suspense" to jheroes reminded me that a few of its tales of death and disaster came from old songs.

 "Suspense" was a highly rated and expertly produced series for 20 years, specializing in tension, adventure and murder, from "Othello" to "Frankenstein" and "Leinengen vs. the Ants."
 As a result, the Old Time Radio Researchers Group has a substantial collection of episodes (more than 900 of them!), which it shares with the public through the Internet Archive (archive.org).

 Below are direct links to the folk-song episodes I've noticed...
 Click to download the MP3s or open them in your browser.

 The Wreck of the Old 97 (March17, 1952)